mgronstad/SmartParking/README.md

   delay(INTERVAL);
 }
 ```
 For the code to be valid, you need to include the Ultrasonic library.
-Follow the commented link [// Install https://github.com/Seeed-Studio/Grove_Ultrasonic_Ranger](https://github.com/Seeed-Studio/Grove_Ultrasonic_Ranger) at the top of the code and download it as a zip file and then add it to your Arduino IDE.
+Follow the commented link

+[// Install https://github.com/Seeed-Studio/Grove_Ultrasonic_Ranger](https://github.com/Seeed-Studio/Grove_Ultrasonic_Ranger) at the top of the code, download it as a zip file, and then add it to your Arduino IDE.

 ### Modifications to the Ultrasonic Sketch